Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.1.2 Integer Constants

-Let's turn our attention to ***constants***—numbers that appear in the text of a program, not numbers that are read, written, or computed.
+Let's turn our attention to ***constants*** --- numbers that appear in the text of a program, not numbers that are read, written, or computed.
 C allows integer constants to be written in decimal (base 10), octal (base 8), or hexadecimal (base 16).

 <!-- START: div -->
 <div class="infoBox">